bondibox/TRUC/README.txt

 Just as we curb the growth of the price during capital inflow, we will buffer the drop in price when people divest.
 Our account keeps a reserve of capital equal to that held on the exchange which is used to support the price of the TRUC token.
 This TRX is frozen to cast votes for ourselves, while most of it has been frozen for longer than 3 days and is available at any time.

 Finally, we inject capital and supply into the exchange at the same time.
 This dual-sided transaction is neither a buy nor a sell and does not affect the price of TRUC tokens.
-What it does, as described by President George W. Bush, is it "makes the pie higher."
+What it does is it "makes the pie higher."
 Consistently increasing the capitalization of our trading exchange will slow the rate that the price changes when people buy & sell.
 Until the entire 10 billion TRUC token supply is fully capitalized, every trade will unduly affect the price.

 Over the long term, our monetary intervention will easy as we gradually dilute the supply of tokens on the exchange until all 10 Billion TRUC tokens are in circulation.